 In 1915, Chaplin was offered $1,250 a week by Essanay Studios, and his more than thirty films there made him a cultural phenomenon.
 Not only were the films popular, but also shops began carrying Chaplin merchandise (the first example of merchandising), songs were written about him, and he regularly appeared in cartoons and comic strips.

 Chaplin then went to work for Mutual Studios, where he made some of his most famous and highly regarded short films such as One A.M., The Cure, and The Adventurer to name a few.
 At twenty-six years old, just three years after leaving Vaudeville, he was now internationally famous and the highest paid entertainer there had ever been.

 His next contract was to create eight films for the new First National Exhibitor’s Circuit, for the sum total of a million dollars (the first million dollar contract in film history).
-So new, in fact, was this company that they had no filming studios, so Chaplin decided to build his own, right in the heart of Hollywood.
-After completing his films for First National, Chaplin joined with fellow film artists Mary Pickford, Douglas Fairbanks, William S. Hart, and D.W.
+So new, in fact, was this company that they had no production studios, therefore Chaplin decided to build his own, right in the heart of Hollywood.
+After completing his contract for First National, Chaplin joined fellow film artists Mary Pickford, Douglas Fairbanks, William S. Hart, and D.W.
 Griffith to form United Artists, in 1919.
 Fairbanks and Pickford were Beverly Hills neighbors by then.

 Chaplin lived the remainder of his days in Switzerland, at the château Manoir de Ban, overlooking Lake Geneva on a fourteen hectare estate.
-He returned only once to the United States, in 1972, which was in order to receive an honorary Academy Award for “the incalculable effect he has had in making motion pictures the art form of this century.”
-At the ceremony, Chaplin received a twelve minute standing ovation, the longest in the Academy’s history.
+He returned only once to the United States, in 1972, in order to receive an honorary Academy Award for “the incalculable effect he has had in making motion pictures the art form of this century.”
+At the ceremony, Chaplin received a twelve-minute standing ovation, by far the longest in the Academy’s history.

 8 Places to Visit to See Charles Chaplin’s Los Angeles